Introduction

 Common signs include:

-- Dark spots on walls, caulk, or cabinet bases
+- Dark spotting on caulk lines or cabinet bases

 3. Materials That Wear Out Faster in Humid Kitchens